fbpx

 Solubilizers are mostly water-soluble (hydrophilic)and only slightly compatible with oil (lipophilic).
 This allows the essential oil and water to mix into tiny particles that form a uniform mixture.

-When should you use a one?
+When should you use one?

 You should add a solubilizer to any water-based product.
 This includes room sprays, toners, some gels, and mixtures for the bath.
 It is important to note that the solubilizer should be added to the essential oil first and then to the water-based mixture.
 A word of caution, if you have essential oil that easily disperses into the water, it has likely been adulterated or diluted with something else and is not pure.